 The flexible course structure allows you to commence in the Graduate Certificate of Educational Neuroscience and pathway into the masters course with credit for four units.

 |Core Units||7||Major Units||None|

 Wondering how a self-paced postgraduate course Educational Neuroscience works and what to expect?
 Explore the course details below to find out more.

 The Master of Educational Neuroscience is comprised of seven units and as a flexible online course, these units are broken down into smaller modules that you can complete.

 The first six units are designed to each require a time commitment of 150 hours, and your final unit, the Capstone Project, has a time commitment of 300 hours.
 In total, the seven units equate to a total of 1200 hours of study which is approximately 12 months of full-time study when compared to a typical university term structure of two terms of full-time study.
-However, you will have up to three years from enrolment to complete the course at your own pace.
+However, you will have up to four years from enrolment to complete the course at your own pace.